Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization

-To evaluate the effectiveness of value-based sample and value smoothing clipping of VSPO, we conduct experiments using no sample without clip (equivalent to GRPO), random sample without clip, value-based sample without clip, random sample with clip and value-based sample with clip (equivalent to VSPO), respectively.
+To evaluate the effectiveness of value-based sampling and value smoothing clipping of VSPO, we conduct experiments using no sample without clip (equivalent to GRPO), random sample without clip, value-based sample without clip, random sample with clip and value-based sample with clip (equivalent to VSPO), respectively.
 The result on the test set is shown in Table \ref{tb:vesper_ab}.
-The table demonstrates that removing either value-based sampling or value smoothing clipping significantly degrades performance, confirming the necessity of both components.
-Notably, any sampling strategy without clipping leads to training instability and poor performance, while value-based sampling with clipping achieves the best results across all query types.
+Table \ref{tb:vesper_ab} demonstrates that removing either value-based sampling or value smoothing clipping significantly degrades performance, confirming the necessity of both components.
+Notably, any sampling strategy without clipping leads to a decrease in performance, while value-based sampling with clipping achieves the best performance.

-We further analyze the impact of value-based sampling and value smoothing clipping through KL divergence, training rewards, and validation rewards.
+We further analyze the impact of value-based sampling and value smoothing clipping through KL divergence on train set and reference answer pass rate on test set.
 Figure \ref{fig:vesper_ab} presents these metrics across different configurations.
 Two key observations emerge: